 20. Seasoned Fries

 Seasoned fries are simply any style of French fries that are seasoned before they’re served, as opposed to plain fries that diners can season themselves on their plate.
-The term can refer to French fries that have a seasoned coating added before they’re cooked (most common with fast food fries and frozen types of fries), or to freshly made fries tossed with a herb or spice blends, such as black pepper, seasoned salt, Cajun spice or Old Bay.
+The term can refer to French fries that have a seasoned coating added before they’re cooked (most common with fast food fries and frozen types of fries) or to freshly made fries tossed with herb or spice blends, such as black pepper, seasoned salt, Cajun spice or Old Bay.